TeaBay/Sims4XmlMergingTool/README.md

 Disclaimer:
 I am not responsible for any loss caused by using or downloading this program or any related, and I do not make any kind of guarantee, statement or agreement for the function of this program, please use it at your own risk.
-Users are also required to validate the security and reliability of the downloading source (such as from web pages and emails), and I am also not responsible for the losses caused by it.
+Users are also required to validate the security and reliability of the downloading source (such as from web pages and emails and so on), and I am also not responsible for the losses caused by it.

 TeaBay--Copyright @ 2020